-The course is 100% exam.
-There are two exams each lasting one hour.
+• The course is 100% exam.
+There are three exams.
+One is one hour and two are 35 minutes each

-This will be an excellent GCSE to help you with any of the Arts subjects as it teaches you how to construct an academic argument, and how sources of authority can be interpreted differently to reach a range of conclusions.
-Therefore A levels such as Religious Studies, Philosophy and Ethics, and any Humanities or English course would benefit from a background in RE at GCSE.
+- This excellent GCSE to help you with any of the Arts subjects as it teaches you how to construct an academic argument, and how sources of authority can be interpreted differently to reach a range of conclusions. - A levels such as Religious Studies, Philosophy and Ethics, and any Humanities or English course would benefit from a background in RE at GCSE.

-Religion, Philosophy and Ethics courses are highly regarded by universities.
+- Religion, Philosophy and Ethics courses are highly regarded by universities.
 They will allow you to access a wide variety of different career paths.
-For example, your experience analysing ethical issues will help you to get jobs in the NHS, education and the private sector.
-Similarly, your ability to construct a philosophical argument will be helpful if you are interested in any writing-based careers, such as journalism.
-Having an in depth knowledge of religious beliefs and practices will also be invaluable if you wish to work in the charity sector, police force, or within government as it will provide you with a strong insight into the cultural values that are shared by different members of British society.
+For example, your experience analysing ethical issues will help you to get jobs in the NHS, education and the private sector. - Your ability to construct a philosophical argument will be helpful if you are interested in any writing based careers, such as journalism. - Having an in depth knowledge of religious beliefs and practices will also be invaluable if you wish to work in the charity sector, police force, or within government as it will provide you with a strong insight into the cultural values that are shared by different members of British society.